rarimo/unforgettable-sdk/examples/android/README.md

 1. Select **Restore** mode
 2. Choose the same recovery factors used during creation
-3. Optionally enter the wallet address
+3. Optionally enter the wallet address or group
 4. Click **Generate Recovery URL**
 5. Click **Open in WebView**
 6. Complete the recovery challenges in the browser